University campus in Idaho

 Salary Outlook

 Idaho's tech economy is experiencing significant growth, anchored by major employers including Micron Technology, HP Inc., and St. Luke's Health System across the state's key metros: Boise City, Idaho Falls, and Coeur d'Alene.
 These regional tech hubs create abundant internship and career opportunities for graduates.
-The Boise area, in particular, has emerged as a dynamic technology center with strong demand for computer science professionals.
+The Boise area, in particular, is a dynamic technology center with strong demand for computer science professionals.
 Additionally, Idaho residents benefit from the Idaho Opportunity Scholarship, which provides need- and merit-based awards up to $3,500 annually to support degree completion (Idaho State Board of Education).
 Combined with affordable tuition and a growing job market, Idaho presents an excellent value proposition for students pursuing computer science degrees at all levels.
 Explore related fields like Software Engineering in Idaho, Data Science in Idaho, and Cybersecurity in Idaho to expand your career options.

-Computer Science Job Market in Idaho
+Computer Science Job Market & Salary Data in Idaho

 Employment Outlook

 Idaho's computer science job market is experiencing steady growth, supported by a diverse employer base and expanding tech sectors across the state.
 According to the Bureau of Labor Statistics, Idaho offers competitive opportunities for computer science professionals in major metropolitan areas including Boise City, Idaho Falls, and Coeur d'Alene.
 The state's average public in-state tuition for four-year institutions is $6,084, making it an affordable entry point for students seeking computer science degrees before entering the workforce.
-Idaho's tech ecosystem spans multiple regions, with the Treasure Valley, Magic Valley, North Idaho, and Eastern Idaho all contributing to a robust employment landscape for graduates.
+Idaho's tech ecosystem spans multiple regions, with the Treasure Valley, Magic Valley, North Idaho, and Eastern Idaho all contributing to a strong employment landscape for graduates.

 Salaries by Metro